-This section describes how to configure the JMS inbound protocol with ActiveMQ.
+This section describes how to configure WSO2 ESB JMS inbound protocol with ActiveMQ.

 Follow the instructions below to set up and configure Apache ActiveMQ as the JMS server:

 - Download and set up Apache ActiveMQ.
-For more information, see the ActiveMQ getting started guide.
+For more information, see Installation Prerequisites

-Set up WSO2 EI.
-For information on getting the WSO2 EI set up, see Installation Guide.
+Set up WSO2 ESB.
+For information on getting the ESB set up, see Getting Started.

-ActiveMQ should be up and running before starting WSO2 EI.
+ActiveMQ should be up and running before starting the ESB.

 - Copy the following client libraries from the